nwops/puppet-debugger/Plugin_development.md

 * `:context`

 ## Plugin API
-Every plugin has access to debugger central objects.
-You may need to use these objects to implemention your plugin.
+Every plugin has access to debugger's central objects.
+You may need to use these objects to implement your plugin.

-Objects exposed that you might want access to
+Objects exposed that you might want access to:

 * debugger     (direct use is not recommended)
-* scope
+* scope        (The puppet scope object)
-* node
+* node         (The puppet node object)
-* environment
+* environment  (The puppet environment object)
-* facts
+* facts        (The puppet facts hash)
-* compiler
+* compiler     (The puppet compiler object)
-* catalog
+* catalog      (The puppet catalog)
-* function_map
+* function_map (Current map of functions)

-While you do have access to the `debugger` object and everything inside this object.
+While you do have access to the `debugger` object itself and everything inside this object.
 I would recommend not using the debugger object directly since the debugger code base is changing rapidly.
 Usage can result in a broken plugin.
 If you are using the debugger object directly please open an issue so we can create a interface for your use case to provide future compatibility.

 ## Debugger Hooks
 In addition the plugin API you can run code during certain events in the debugger lifecycle.
-This allows you to run your plugin code on events.
+This allows you to run your plugin code only when certain actions occur.
+Please remember that your hook's code will be run multiple times during the debugger's session.

+If your hook code takes a while to run, please ensure it runs fast or throw the code into a separate thread if applicable.

 ### Hook Events
 Below is a list of the current events that you can hook into.